 “Online retellings and the viral transformation of a Twitter breakup story” by Anna De Fina and Brittany Toscano Gore

-“Social Stories: Digital Storytelling and Social Media” by Jessica Marie Johnson in Forum Journal (PDF available in Slack)
+“Social Stories: Digital Storytelling and Social Media” by Jessica Marie Johnson in Forum Journal (PDF available in Drive)

 Taking a break from the Daily Create this week to flood your Twitter feed with a new kind of story (see below!)

 Let’s tell a story — together!
 This week, we’ll use Twitter to co-create a digital story.
 Here’s how it works:

 - Make sure you’re following all your peers in class on Twitter.
 You might also bookmark our #ed677uaf hashtag, since that tag will be the spine of our story.

 - On Thursday morning at 9am, be ready for the kick-off Tweet of our story.
 I will post the opening line as a tweet with #ed677uaf.

 - Want to write the next sentence?
 Post a tweet with the #ed677uaf tag, and watch as the story unfolds.
 If someone beats you to the next line, build on what they said.
 The story is likely to go a lot of different directions — it’s more fun when we’re working together on each of the directions.

 - You may pull other tweeters into the story (should we invite Bryan Alexander along?).
 You may also include images and links in your story tweets.